jrcasey/mse_AMT/README.md

 ![FitnessGains](/docs/images/FitnessGains.jpg)

+### Citation
+*Coming soon (with any luck)*

 ### MSE Pipeline
 This distribution (mse_AMT) includes a complete dataset for you to try out, since there is quite a bit of fairly specialized experimental data that are needed.
-The MSE pipeline is implemented in several sequential steps
+MSE is compatible with the [PanGEM Toolbox](https://github.com/jrcasey/PanGEM), which generates strain-specific GEMs from a pangenome.
+The MSE pipeline is implemented in several sequential steps:

-1. A GEM is loaded
-2. Environmental parameters are parsed.
+1. Load a strain GEM.
+2. Parse environmental parameters.
 These currently include temperature, light (spectral downwelling irradiance), and nutrients (ammonia, nitrite, nitrate, phosphate).
 3. Specification of the GEM.
 Assigns initial physiological parameters from experimental data collected during exponential growth in 'optimal' laboratory growth conditions (i.e., nutrient replete, optimal temperature, optimal light).
 These data include cell size, macromolecular compositions, metabolomics, DNA and RNA base stoichiometry, maximum photosynthetic rates, transporter abundances from quantitative proteomics, growth and non-growth associated maintenance ATP requirements, and pigment concentrations.
 4. Specification of constraints.
 Constraints include upper and lower bounds on cell size, macromolecular compositions, and pigment concentrations and pigment ratios.
 Upper bounds on cell size set upper bounds on nutrient transporter abundances, based on available membrane surface area.
 5. Nutrient transport optimization (OptTrans).
 Adjusts membrane transporter abundance and cell size to maximize growth rate.
 Based on the model of [Casey and Follows, 2020](https://jrcasey.github.io/assets/docs/CaseyFollows2020.pdf).